GenesisFR/TheWitcher2SavelockBypasser/README.md

 It only supports up to 5 insane playthroughs.
 Either hit the Reset button before starting your 6th playthrough or see the [Workaround](#workaround) section below.

 ## <a name="workaround">Workaround</a>
 You can use this [mod](https://www.nexusmods.com/witcher2/mods/794) to bypass permadeath entirely.
-You have to use it before dying though, as I think it prevents the game from writing to registry when you die.
+You have to use it before dying though.